 - NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, from the Windows desktop, right-click the network status icon, and then select Open Network and Sharing Center.
 Click Set up a new connection or network.
-A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - 6.
-Follow the on-screen instructions to complete the connection.
+A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - Follow the on-screen instructions to complete the connection.

-After the connection is made, place the mouse pointer over the network status icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.
+After the connection is made, place the mouse pointer over the network status icon in the taskbar area of the Windows desktop. to verify the name and status of the connection.